 Aid environment

-from the perspective of the broader aid ecosystem
+From the perspective of the broader aid ecosystem

 The war in Ukraine clouds everything